Student Travel

 Having finished our time in England, we will continue to Scotland for our final two days in the U.K. In the city of Edinburgh, we will tour the fortress stronghold Edinburgh Castle (built in the 11th century), stroll through the beautiful 37-acre Princes Street Garden designed in the 1770s, and enjoy the bustling Royal Mile, the busiest tourist street in Old Town.
 Our last day of the trip will begin with a visit to the 900-year-old St. Giles Cathedral and a tour of the spectacular Palace of Holyroodhouse, which is the British monarchy’s official residence in Scotland.
 Later we will hike up Arthur’s Seat, an ancient volcano that offers breathtaking views of the city.
 Legend has it that this may have been the location of King Arthur’s castle, “Camelot!”
 Finally, our last day in the U.K. will end with a sunset walk around the famous landmark monuments at Calton Hill.

-Co-Curricular Travel 2022-23
+Travel Programs 2022-23

 Guatemala